Dallinger/Dallinger/docs/source/setup_virtualenv.rst

 Set up a virtualenv
 -------------------

+Why?

+Virtualenv solves a very specific problem: it allows multiple Python projects that have different (and often conflicting) requirements, to coexist on the same computer.
+If you want to understand this in detail, you can read more about it `here <https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/>`__.

-Set up a virtual environment by running the following commands:
+Now let's set up a virtual environment by running the following commands:

 OSX
 ~~~